naman-0804/to-do_devops_/README.md

 ## 🚀 CI/CD with GitHub Actions

-This project uses **GitHub Actions** to automatically run tests and build your application in a Docker container every time you push to the `main` branch.
+This project uses **GitHub Actions** to automatically run tests and build my application in a Docker container every time I push to the `main` branch.

 ### 🔁 Workflow Summary

 1. **Code is pushed to `main`**
 2. GitHub Actions:
-   - Checks out your code
+   - Checks out my code
-   - Builds a Docker image from your code
+   - Builds a Docker image from my code
    - Starts a container from the image
    - Waits for the app to respond
    - Sends test requests to API endpoints using `curl`
    - Stops the container after testing

-> ✅ This ensures your code is always **validated** and **container-ready**, reducing human error and improving reliability.
+> ✅ This ensures my code is always **validated** and **container-ready**, reducing human error and improving reliability.

 ---

 ## 🐳 Dockerized Application

-Your application is packaged using a custom `Dockerfile`:
+My application is packaged using a custom `Dockerfile`:

 ```Dockerfile
 FROM node:16-alpine